Ledragon/pi-vision-histogram/symbol-porting-guide.md

 }
 ```

-In PI Vision 4, the steps are different.
-By specifying configuration options in the `generalConfig` array, config UI will be automatically generated.
-For example, the `showLabel` configuration option is changed to this object with `propName`, `displayName`, `configType`, and `defaultVal`, where:
+In PI Vision 4, you specify the configuration options in the `generalConfig` array, and the configuration UI is automatically generated.
+The following example creates the `showLabel` configuration option by setting the `propName`, `displayName`, `configType`, and `defaultVal` properties:
-* `propName` has the variable name that matches the property name in the returned object  in `getDefaultConfig` callback
+* `propName` -- the variable name that matches the property name in the returned object in the `getDefaultConfig` callback
-* `displayName` is the human friendly name that will show up on the configuration UI, so that we don't need to manually create the config UI template.
+* `displayName` -- the human friendly name that appears in the configuration UI; you need not manually create the config UI template
-* `configType` set to `ConfigPropType.Flag` means that it is a boolean flag and the config UI will generate a switch to allow users to turn it on/off
+* `configType`  -- set to `ConfigPropType.Flag` indicates that the field is a boolean flag and the configuration UI will generate a switch to allow users to turn it on or off
-* `defaultValue` property sets the default value for a configuration property, which is `true` in our `showLabel` case
+* `defaultValue` -- sets the default value for a configuration property, which is `true` in this case

 ```typescript
 generalConfig: [